The Axis story

 1984-1990 – IBM mainframe and minicomputer print servers

 Our first product was a protocol converter that enabled the connection of PC printers to IBM mainframe 3270 networks.
-Despite being the last entrant to the market, we were number two in the world thanks to our innovative products.
+Despite being the last entrant to the market, we became number two in the world thanks to our innovative products and the fact that we were the only ones loyal to our partners in this business.
 During this period, we also opened our first US subsidiary.

 1990-1995 – A leader in networking technology for printers

 During the emergence of the Internet, we were pioneers in network connectivity.
-With a focus on TCP/IP printing and later multi-protocol print servers – another Axis industry first – we grew at a rapid pace.
-We released our first ETRAX® chip, established offices in Asia and became number two in the industry.
+With a focus on TCP/IP printing and later multi-protocol print servers – an Axis industry first – we grew at a rapid pace.
+We released our first ETRAX® chip, embedded devices with internet access, established offices in Asia and became number two in the industry.

 1996 – The world’s first network camera